 Target set

-A ‘target set’ is a group of interrelated target categories within the enemy system, such as transportation/lines of communication, electric power and adversary media.
+A ‘target set’ is a group of interrelated target categories within the enemy system, such as transportation, lines of communication, electric power, and adversary media.

 Target category

 A ‘target category’ is a group of targets serving the same function, such as bridges, roads, radio broadcasts and newspapers.